jetelain/AceArsenalExtended/README.md

 ### The compat mod approach

 You can also build a compat addon that overrides entries in `CfgWeapons`/`CfgGlasses`/`CfgVehicle` to add required informations.

+### The all-in-one ACEAX mod approach

+You can also add data to the ACEAX mod in `XtdGearInfos` to extends a mod without creating a direct dependency on it (Pull-Request are welcome !).

 ## How to build ?